roguedarkjedi/dogcam-ai/README.md

 This is separate from the dogcam project due to the nature of how much processing power/resources this project will use because of computer vision and detection.

 The end goal is to keep this running on a raspberry pi with relatively good detection rates.
-Currently, this detects [all of these objects](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_label_map.pbtxt), but filters out any results to the given ID.
+Currently, this detects [all of these objects](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_label_map.pbtxt), but can filter out results to a given ID.

 ## Features:
 ---------------